 Applying Choosing Wisely® Recommendations with Chronic Urticaria Patients

-In this course, you will encounter a virtual patient with chronic urticaria, a condition you may often see.
-You will diagnose and treat the patient in various scenarios that highlight differences in patient outcomes and incurred costs.
-Throughout the simulation, you will receive feedback guided by the Choosing Wisely recommendation about the diagnostic testing you choose for a chronic urticaria patient and the way you communicate those decisions.
-The Choosing Wisely recommendation will be presented in detail alongside communication models and guidance for developing your own communication strategy.
+In this course, you will encounter a virtual patient who has chronic urticaria.
+You will take the patient’s clinical and allergic history, consider appropriate tests, and provide a diagnosis and treatment plan.
+Throughout the simulation, you will receive feedback on your decisions guided by the Choosing Wisely recommendation about diagnostic testing for chronic urticaria patients.
+The recommendation will be presented in detail alongside communication models and guidance for developing your own communication strategy.

 - Allied Health Professionals